SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Experiment

 \paragraph{Training Dynamics.} Figure~\ref{training_dynamics} illustrates the training dynamics of SCOPE alongside GRPO and OPD.
-Figure~\ref{training_dynamics}(a) reveals a stark contrast in entropy evolution.
+Figure~\ref{training_dynamics}(a) shows a clear contrast in entropy evolution.
 While GRPO exhibits continuous entropy decay (a direct driver of the Pass@k paradox via premature exploitation), both OPD and SCOPE sustain a healthy policy entropy.
-However, standard OPD plateaus because its uniform supervision fundamentally ignores signal quality.
-Benefiting from this dual-path calibration, SCOPE demonstrates superior robustness and sample efficiency (Figures~\ref{training_dynamics}b and c).
-While GRPO persistently underperforms due to its collapsed exploration space, and OPD plateaus from noisy distillation, SCOPE's Avg@32 consistently dominates, confirming it successfully breaks the performance bottleneck by combining diversity-preserving exploration with quality-aware error rectification.
+However, standard OPD soon reaches a performance plateau as its uniform supervision ignores signal quality.
+With dual-path adaptive weighting, SCOPE achieves consistently superior performance and sample efficiency (Figures~\ref{training_dynamics}b and c).
+Overall, while GRPO underperforms due to collapsed exploration and OPD is limited by noisy distillation, SCOPE effectively breaks this bottleneck by combining diversity-preserving exploration with quality-aware error rectification.

-\paragraph{Pass@$k$ Performance.} As illustrated in Figure~\ref{passk}, SCOPE significantly outperforms all baselines in Pass@$k$ metrics across AIME24/25, and AMC23.
-Notably, standard methods such as GRPO and OPD suffer from the previously identified Pass@$k$ paradox, which is particularly evident in the AIME24 evaluation.
+\paragraph{Pass@$k$ Performance.} As illustrated in Figure~\ref{passk}, SCOPE consistently outperforms all baselines in Pass@$k$ metrics across AIME24/25 and AMC23.
+Notably, standard methods such as GRPO and OPD suffer from the Pass@$k$ paradox, which is particularly evident in the AIME24 evaluation.
 They exhibit restricted diversity scaling, where performance gains from multiple samples diminish or plateau at larger $k$.
-In contrast, SCOPE actively amplifies unconventional valid paths at the capability boundary.
-Consequently, the model preserves multiple complementary reasoning routes, consistently improving pass rates over expanded sample sizes (up to $k=32$).
-These gains confirm that SCOPE enhances not only greedy generation for Pass@$1$, but also the diverse coverage of reasoning modes.
-This aligns perfectly with our design.
-Ultimately, by keeping awareness of signal quality, this framework successfully translates preserved reasoning diversity into superior Pass@$k$ scaling across challenging benchmarks.
+In contrast, SCOPE amplifies unconventional valid trajectories near the student's capability boundary, enabling the model to preserve multiple complementary reasoning routes.
+As a result, its pass rates continue to improve with larger sample sizes up to $k=32$, demonstrating stronger diversity scaling.
+These results show that SCOPE improves not only Pass@$1$ performance, but also the coverage of diverse reasoning modes, validating the effectiveness of signal-quality-aware supervision in preserving exploration diversity.